 “Is there anything else I should bring with me to my first class?”:

-Besides any new student paperwork that you were provided prior to your class, we ask that you bring a bottle of water to stay hydrated during class.
+We ask that you bring a bottle of water to stay hydrated during class.
 We have a filtered water cooler available in the studio for you to refill your water bottle.
 We have a student lounge and dressing area where you are free to leave your personal belongings during class.
 Although our studio is safe, we cannot be held responsible for any items you bring with you into the studio.

 “How many (Poles, Aerial Hammocks, Aerial Hoops) do you have?”